matsimlab/robocasting-ml/README.md

 ## Acknowledgments

-- Institute for Problems of Materials Science, National Academy of Sciences of Ukraine
+- **Institution:** Institute for Problems of Materials Science, National Academy of Sciences of Ukraine
--
+- **Funding:** The work was supported by the Ukrainian Ministry of Education and Science under project number M/19-2024

 ## Contributing